hphelion/documentation/cli.nova.reference.md

 : ID of the volume to back up.

 ###Example
-Creates a backup of volume 68453 to a container named `backup` in your HP Cloud Object Storage account:
+Creates a backup of volume 68453 to a container named `my-backup-container` in your HP Cloud Object Storage account:

     nova backup-create --container my-backup-container 68453

-This example creates a backup of volume 68453 to a directory named volume_<volume id>/<YYYYMMDDHHMMSS> in the container name `my-backup-container`.
+This example creates a backup of volume `68453` to a directory in the container `my-backup-container`.
 If you do not specify a container name, the default container name `hpvolumebackups` is used.
-Each subsequent backup of volume ID 68453 is stored in that directory.
-If you create a backup of a new volume then a new directory is created for it.
+The directory name consists of the volume ID, a timestamp, the availability zone and the backup ID.

 ##backup-delete## {#backup-delete}
 Remove a backup.